 21. Grips Go Karting

 There’s more to the Garden City than meets the eye.
 It has an adventurous side that not many know about.
-Grips Go Karting is one such amazing place here that offers go-karting to adventure enthusiasts and adrenaline junkies in a fun and safe environment.
+Grips Go Karting is one such fantastic place here that offers go-karting to adventure enthusiasts and adrenaline junkies in a fun and safe environment.
 Racing enthusiasts can just pick a car of their choice and try their skills at one of the most famous adventure sports in Bangalore all at a very nominal fee.
 There is a range of karts available here, including those with a motorless mode.
-Other awesome tourist places in Bangalore for this activity are Race-Race Gokarting, E-Zone Club, and Patel Karting.
+Other wonderful tourist places in Bangalore for this activity are Race-Race Gokarting, E-Zone Club, and Patel Karting.
 You can also try your hand at bowling and paintball here.

 Location: Survey No. 68, Mysore Rd, Anchepalya, Bengaluru, Karnataka 560074